Manatee County settles public records lawsuit for $75,000

 Hopes’ individual actions brought the issue of archiving to light when Barfield’s public records request uncovered that Hopes reset his phone to factory settings on his last day of work as the county administrator.

-Hopes is currently facing criminal charges for the destruction of public records because of the alleged act.
+Hopes is currently facing criminal charges for grand theft, fraudulent use of public record and notary fraud because of the alleged act.
 County staff were deposed in the matter on Sept.
 23, including Deputy County Administrator Courtney De Pol and Commissioner Kevin Van Ostenbridge's former assistant, Jorge Arana-Villar.

 The Smarsh software now prevents purposeful or accidental destruction of records by individual employees because all data from phones is stored and retained in the cloud.